 Avoid One-Click & Easy-Apply

-It’s absolutely not worth your time because the vast majority of these applicants aren’t going to be qualified.
-If you’re looking for a quality person to fill this role (which of course you are!), anyone who’s just clicking an easy-apply button and not doing anything else to learn about you, your business, the role, and what you’re looking for is not the type of person you want on your team.
+Anyone who’s just clicking an easy-apply button and not doing anything else to learn about you, your business, the role, and what you’re looking for, is not the type of person you want on your team.

 Include Mini Tasks

-One tactic is to include specific instructions for when they apply like to use the words “green smoothie” in the subject line.
-It can be something ridiculous and irrelevant to the role.
-The key is to see if the job seeker has read your entire job description and is following the instructions, which is important because, no matter what role you’re hiring for, you want someone who can follow basic instructions.
+Including specific instructions for the application is a very useful tactic to separate the wheat from the chaff.
+For example, you might ask candidates to use the words “green smoothie” in the subject line.
+Yes, it can be this ridiculous and irrelevant to the role!
+The point is to see if the job seeker has read your entire job description and is following the instructions, which is important because no matter what role you’re hiring for, you want someone who can follow basic instructions.

-A business owner friend asks applicants to include their MBTI type.
-(That stands for Myers-Briggs Indicator Type.)
-This request gives some information about the applicant’s personality, but it also shows they took the time to research, take the test, and provide the answer to your mini task.
+One business owner even asks applicants to include their MBTI type (Myers-Briggs Indicator Type).
+Not only does this request give the employer some information about the applicant’s personality, it also shows they took the time to research, take the test, and provide the answer to your mini task.
+This is a smart move because ultimately, you want someone on your team who is going to be proactive and do the research before coming to you with every single question.

 Sometimes it’s tempting to consider candidates who followed some but not all the directions.
-But remember: If they can’t follow the tasks, then they’re not detailed-oriented and that’s someone you do not want on your team!
+But remember: If they can’t follow the simple tasks, then they probably don’t have a great eye for detail and that’s not someone you’d want on your team!

 Set Up a Separate Email Address & Auto Response

-Set up an autoresponder that goes out every time someone sends an email to that address.
+You’ll also want to set up an autoresponder that goes out every time someone sends an email to that address.
 It can say something like: “Thank you so much for applying!
 Due to the volume of applicants, we’ll only be able to reach out to people who are a good fit for this position.
 If that’s not you, thank you again for applying and best of luck in the future.”
-Keep it friendly and positive.
+Keep it friendly and positive

 Do a Video Screening